 I first got my ham ticket as a technician class in the United States in 1993.
 I was stationed in Huntsville Alabama at Redstone Arsenal, as an army medic.
 I remember going to the club, taking the test, and getting my first hand held radio.
 On the test paperwork I documented my address as my home of record in Michigan, hence my call KC8CAM.
 Shortly after I got out of the hobby.
 My next duty assignment was Schofield barracks Hawaii. while there, I did some training in Australia where I met my wife, Angela.
 We got married in Hawaii, stayed for about a year, and then moved to Ft.
 Carson Colorado. after a couple years I decided to live in Australia and earn a degree in nursing.
 While in australia I got a reciprocal licence.
 Soon after the morse code requirement was abolished and I got a full call.
 In October 2009 I went back to Hawaii for a holiday and earned my extra class licence.
 I earned my certificate of code profiency from the ARRL for 25 WPM.
-I have many awards including the DXCC and WAC AWARD and I'm a member of the A-1 operator club.
+I have many awards including the DXCC and WAC AWARD and I'm a member of the A-1 operator club and the CW OPS club.
 I still to this day remember going out on fox hunts with my dad who was a great ham. his call was K8UP.
 He became SK on 27th of June 2011 and I have taken over his call sign.
 I also remember my mom talking on the repeater while driving me to scout camp.
 She is still a ham and her call sign is N8FE. my brother's call sign is K8KHZ and he is very active as well.

 If you live in the U.S. then via N8FE with SASE

 currently using Begalli key, Icom 7200 and 100 watts via TET-EMTRON 3 element mini beam